d12frosted/elpa-mirror/gnu/activities-readme.txt

 3.6 Commands
 ────────────

+  /With the recommended bindings:/

   `activities-list' (`C-x C-a l')
         List activities in a `vtable' buffer in which they can be managed with various commands.
   `activities-new' (`C-x C-a C-n')
+        Switch to a new, empty activity (i.e. one showing a new frame/tab).
+  `activities-define' (`C-x C-a C-d')
         Define a new activity whose default state is the current frame's or tab's window configuration.
-With prefix argument, overwrite an existing activity (thereby updating its default state to the current state).
+With prefix argument, redefine an existing activity (thereby updating its default state to the current state).
   `activities-suspend' (`C-x C-a C-s')